 "A tribute to the hard work of Mr. John Shellabear as provisional chairman of the Club was paid by Sir Thomas Salt and, in reply Mr. Shellabear announced that a general meeting of members would be held towards the end of the month to formulate future policy.
 A novel feature of the later proceedings was the reproduction by Det.
 Superintendent E. Rossiter of records made earlier in the evening of impressions of several of the old boys."

-Below you will see the links to the annual reunions that have been the great achievements of Nigel Newbery,
+Below you will see the links to the annual reunions of the class of 1953 that have been the great achievements of Nigel Newbery,

-with the assistance in recent years of Ernie Middle.
+with the assistance in recent years of Ernie Middle to include the class of 1952:

 Don't forget, if you have any photos on file that you would like to see displayed on this site, please e-mail me.